hsuanhauliu/lab/raspberry_pi_pihole/README.md

 1. Have a Raspberry Pi ready to go.
 Internet should be connected.
 1. Run `curl -sSL https://install.pi-hole.net | bash` and follow the instructions to set it up.
+1. You should update periodically by running `sudo pihole -up`.

 ## Configuration